-Madrid, March 8, 2024.-The extraordinary Council of Ministers, held today on the occasion of International Women's Day, has approved a Royal Decree, promoted by the Ministry for Digital Transformation and the Civil Service and by the Ministry of Equality, which approves the Protocol for action against sexual harassment and harassment on the basis of sex in the field of the General Administration of the State (AGE) and its public bodies.
+Madrid, March 8, 2024.-The extraordinary Council of Ministers, held today on the occasion of International Women's Day, has approved a Royal Decree, promoted by the Ministry for Digital Transformation and Public Service and by the Ministry of Equality, which approves the Protocol on Action against Sexual Harassment and Sexual Harassment in the General Administration of the State (AGE) and its public bodies.

 - To express the zero tolerance of the General Administration of the State in the face of situations of sexual and gender-based harassment that may be detected at any level of the organization.